 Charming, intriguing South Beach lies off the coast of mainland Miami, in the southernmost section of Miami Beach.
-Miami Beach’s man-made and barrier islands were originally developed by dreamers and schemers like Carl Fisher and John Collins, whose long wooden bridge first connected the islands to the Miami mainland in 1914.
+Miami Beach’s man-made and barrier islands were originally developed by dreamers and schemers like Carl Fisher and John Collins.
+Their long wooden bridge first connected the islands to the Miami mainland in 1914.
 Today, in addition to the famous shoreline, you’ll find 30 blocks of restored Art Deco buildings in gorgeous pastel colors, shaded by palm trees and caressed by warm sea breezes.
 Would you like to go on a tour of a place I’ve come to love?

 Miami’s South Beach Art Deco district